-No?
-Book a consultation session here.
+Book a consultation here

 - Use professional accounting software that meets the requirements of your industry.
 Examples would be products like Lexware and Datev.
 Keep your accounting program up to date by keeping it up to date with the latest legal requirements.

-- Create a organisational system for relevant documents (bank receipts, cash receipts, invoices, etc.) that is more sophisticated than stuffing them in a shoebox.
+- Create an organisational system for relevant documents (bank receipts, cash receipts, invoices, etc.) that is more sophisticated than stuffing them in a shoebox.
 This helps you to quickly access the required documents when you need them.

 - Observe the legal retention periods for business records.
 Before you dispose of old accounting documents, you must ensure that they won’t be audited at a later date.

 - Within six months of the end of your UG’s fiscal year, the Jahresabschluss (annual accounts) for your UG must have been prepared.
-Stick to this deadline, otherwise you might find yourself with a € 2,500+ fine.
+Stick to this deadline, otherwise, you might find yourself with a € 2,500+ fine.

 - If the UG makes a profit and doesn’t form a reserve (Thesaurierungspflicht), the Jahresabschluss (annual accounts) are null and void.
 The limitation of liability lapses and the distributed profit must be repaid.
 The company’s existing reserves must be used to offset losses to avoid the threat of insolvency.

 - Annual profits may not be distributed in full.
 A quarter must be allocated to the statutory reserves (this rule is known as the Thesaurierungspflicht) until a capital of €25,000 is reached.
 Then you can convert the UG into a GmbH.